LPN Responsibilities in Pennsylvania & New Jersey

 Licensed Practical Nurses (LPNs) represent one of the most in-demand and rapidly growing healthcare professions in the United States.
 If you’re interested in pursuing this career, you may be curious about the LPN responsibilities these professionals carry out each day.
-Here, Prism Career Institute takes a closer look at how our approved LPN programs in Philadelphia, Pennsylvania, Cherry Hill, New Jersey, and Egg Harbor Township, NJ, can prepare you for this line of work.
+Here, Prism Career Institute takes a closer look at how our approved practical nursing program in Philadelphia, PA, Egg Harbor Township, NJ, and Cherry Hill, NJ can prepare you for this line of work.

 It’s easy to assume that LPNs simply assist physicians in doctor’s offices or hospitals.
 However, this is far from the case.
-LPNs work in a variety of settings, like rehabilitation centers, nursing homes, clinics, and more.
+LPN career opportunities are available in a variety of settings, like rehabilitation centers, nursing homes, clinics, and more.
 As such, an LPN in one practice may have a very different role than his or her peers.

-The Licensed Practical Nursing programs offered by Prism Career Institute prepare students for a multitude of roles, including:
+The practical nursing program offered by Prism Career Institute prepares students for a multitude of roles, including:

 - Counseling: Many LPNs take on the role of a counselor to help patients and their families understand a diagnosis and the treatments they will undergo.

 - Liaison: These professionals are often responsible for coordinating patient care with a healthcare team and collaborating to find solutions.

 - Clinical: This requires LPNs to complete all primary duties relating to their patients, such as evaluating and monitoring their conditions, changing dressings, administering medications, and more.

 - Research: LPNs must conduct research to analyze physicians’ plans objectively and resolve any issues or conflicts to provide the patient with the best treatment possible.